-On February 7, 2020, at 5:30 pm, SGOKI founder Dag Herbjørnsrud will present the lecture «From Epistemicide to Global Knowledge: Reconstructing a Decolonised Academy« as part of the annual lecture series at the Centre for Global Knowledge Studies (Gloknos) at the University of Cambridge.
+On 7 February, 2020, at 5:30 pm, SGOKI founder Dag Herbjørnsrud presented the lecture «From Epistemicide to Global Knowledge: Reconstructing a Decolonised Academy« as part of the annual lecture series at the Centre for Global Knowledge Studies (Gloknos) at the University of Cambridge.

 Dag Herbjørnsrud is a global historian of ideas and founder of SGOKI. .
 See the English page of the Center for Global and Comparative History of Ideas (SGOKI) for more info.
 SGOKI is a partner of Gloknos.